 Fault Domain Constructs

-vSAN requires at least three fault domains to support FTT=1.
+vSAN requires at least three fault domains to support Failures to tolerate (FTT) of 1.
 Each fault domain consists of one or more hosts.
 Fault domain definitions must acknowledge physical hardware constructs that might represent a potential zone of failure, for example, an individual computing rack enclosure.

 If possible, use at least four fault domains.
 Three fault domains do not support certain data evacuation modes, and vSAN is unable to reprotect data after a failure.
 In this case, you need an additional fault domain with capacity for rebuilding, which you cannot provide with only three fault domains.